JeanCDev/POOwithPHP/README.md

 # Object Oriented Programming course made during my internship at SoftExpert

-This was a review of the main Object oriented programming.
+This was a review of the main Object oriented programming concepts.